 These are the races IFC-PAC is focusing on most closely.
 If we win these races, there are very good odds we will hold the legislature.

 There is a caveat though: this only works if all of you do your part.
 You may not live in one of these priority districts, but you value the Second Amendment freedoms you have a vested interest in these races.
-Get involved and do your part to help better Iowa’s gun owning community.
+Get involved and do your part to help better Iowa’s 2nd Amendment community.